 • dental problems;

-• chronic focus of inflammation in the body.
+• a chronic source of inflammation in the body.

 Injuries

-Injuries of the oral mucosa occur under the influence of irritants:
+Injuries to the oral mucosa occur under the influence of irritants:

 • mechanical;